-Our Manager will establish an investment committee, which will initially consist of Messrs.
+Our Manager has established an investment committee, which consists of Messrs.
 Malon Wilkus, John R. Erickson, Samuel A. Flax, Robert K. Grunewald and Thomas A. McHale, each of whom are officers of our Manager.
-The investment committee will propose investment guidelines, which will be subject to the approval of our Board of Directors.
+The investment committee has proposed investment guidelines which have been approved by our Board of Directors.
 The investment committee will meet monthly to discuss diversification of our investment portfolio, hedging and financing strategies and compliance with the investment guidelines.
 Our Board of Directors will receive an investment report and review our investment portfolio and related compliance with the investment guidelines on at least a quarterly basis.
 Our Board of Directors will not review or approve individual investments unless the investment is outside our operating policies or investment guidelines.

-We expect the investment committee to propose, and our Board of Directors to approve, the following investment guidelines:
+The investment committee has proposed, and our Board of Directors has approved, the following investment guidelines:

 - no investment shall be made in any non-agency securities; - our leverage may not exceed 10 times our stockholders' equity (as computed in accordance with GAAP), which we refer to as our leverage threshold.
-In the event that our leverage inadvertently exceeds the leverage threshold, we may not utilize additional leverage without prior approval from our Board of Directors until we are once again in compliance with the leverage threshold; - no investment shall be made that would cause us to fail to qualify as a REIT for federal income tax purposes; - no investment shall be made that would cause us to be regulated as an investment company under the Investment Company Act; and - prior to entering into any proposed investment transaction with American Capital or any of its affiliates, a majority of our independent directors must approve the terms of the transaction.
+In the event that our leverage inadvertently exceeds the leverage threshold, we may not utilize additional leverage without prior approval from our Board of Directors until we are once again in compliance with the leverage threshold; - no investment shall be made that would cause us to fail to qualify as a REIT for federal income tax purposes; - · no investment shall be made that would cause us to be regulated as an investment company under the Investment Company Act; and - prior to entering into any proposed investment transaction with American Capital or any of its affiliates, a majority of our independent directors must approve the terms of the transaction.